Stoner logic ahead: How is it that we don’t fully understand the organ with which we think?

 Why?
 Two reasons:

-- Management – The brain is constantly receiving, processing, & signalling information within itself and throughout the body’s neural network.
+- Management – The brain is constantly receiving, processing, and signalling information within itself and throughout the body’s neural network.

-- Maintenance – Neurons damage & die, and the brain (and I!) doesn’t like that, putting in the effort to replenish, repair, & replace old or dying cells.
+- Maintenance – Neurons damage and die, and the brain (and I!) doesn’t like that, putting in the effort to replenish, repair, and replace old or dying cells.

 So back to the question: Does thinking harder expend more energy?

 No and No – The brain is exceptionally stable when it comes to energy usage, requiring and burning the same amount of energy whilst sleeping as it does whilst taking a test.
 (Or, shockingly enough, the energy demands of reading something intellectually-stimulating vs. reading a BuzzFeed article are unchanged.)
 However, while the brain’s energy demands remain stable, the body’s total energy supply does not.